mmcr/BlackboardChecklist/README.md

 <script src="https://rawcdn.githack.com/mmcr/BlackboardChecklist/b910a6699e299b995f710bf6913a719f895ed758/bbchecklist.js" type="text/javascript"></script>
 ~~~

-4. Name a content item with the area "Learner Guide."
+4. Give the name "Learner Guide" to a content item within the content area.
 Any unordered list items within that content item will be turned into checkboxes.
+Each list item is tracked by the first twenty text characters.